2020 is now behind us and what a year it was.

-I like to feel that Heliocentrix is different to so many local IT providers out there.
+I like to feel that Heliocentrix is different to so many Kent IT support providers out there.
 We are able to help with the technology but also help with making that technology pay for itself.
-Our client reviews speak for themself.
+Our client reviews speak for themselves.
 This is experience which has come from doing this as an owner of multiple businesses for over ten years, growing a team from one to several and on behalf of many clients.

-If you want to find out more than contact me and arrange a short meeting to discuss how we can help.
+If you want to find out more than contact us and arrange a short meeting to discuss how we can help.